morewings/koval-docusaurus/docs/floating/notification.md

 ## `useNotificationState` hook interface

-`useNotificationState` works anywhere in the application.
-So developers can invoke it anywhere in the application, e.g., put `Notification` in the other component.
+`useNotificationState` uses _Koval Global Context_, so it works anywhere in the application.
+Developers can put `Notification` in the other component.

-Hook expects a developer to provide unique `id` of Notification as a parameter.
+Hook expects a developer to provide unique `id` of `Notification` as a parameter.

 ### `openNotification`